deployphp/docs/servers.md

     # ....
 ~~~

-For instance, you can use it for update your local project.
+For instance, you can use it to update your local project.

 ## Stages